 Installing GPU Packages

 For Mac OS X users, in an R console, you should change your working directory to the extraction folder.

 And you can install the binary packages.

 You can optionally install the rpud source package in a terminal if you already have the GNU toolchain installed.

-The R installation process is a little bit different in Linux.
+The R installation process is a little bit different on Linux.
 For Fedora users, enter the following in a terminal.

 For Ubuntu users, use the following instead.

-Ubuntu users should also follow the Ubuntu instruction in CRAN for the latest update.
+Ubuntu users should also follow the CRAN instruction for the latest R release.

 Then you can open an R console and change working directory to the extraction folder.

 And you can install the binary packages in turn.